 According to both the Environmental Protection Agency (EPA) and Centers for Disease Control and Prevention (CDC), a small amount of administered pesticides does not pose a health risk in the sprayed area.
-The EPA-approved naled, a non-carcinogenic for humans, and Bti, a bacteria found in soils that produces mosquito larvae killing toxins.
+Neither the EPA-approved naled, a non-carcinogenic for humas, nor Bti, a bacteria found in soils that produces mosquito larvae-killing toxins, were found as harmful to people, animals crops and water quality when used as directed.
 Both were found as not harmful to people, animals, crops or the water quality when used as directed.
 However, at high doses, naled can cause nausea, dizziness, convulsions and respiratory paralysis.
 The EPA is currently re-evaluating the safety of naled in a routine process, and expects to issue a new human health and ecological risk assessment before the end of 2017.

 What’s Happening in the Sunshine State?

 When locally transmitted cases of the Zika virus were found in South Florida, home to over 20 million residents, some people embraced the government’s quick action to use aerial mosquito control spraying while others protested.
 Miami-Dade County residents, mostly from the Wynwood neighborhood, protested at City Hall in September 2016 because of the controversy surrounding naled and claimed that not enough is known about the effects of the pesticide.
 Earlier in that month, a study had been released showing naled-exposed babies born to Chinese mothers had a slight delay in motor functions.
 Aerial spraying had been made blame for killing thousands of honey bees in Naples, and other areas, when their hives were left uncovered during a spray.